snowfela/Skeletal-Variation-Project/README.md

 # Skeletal-Variation-Project
-The comparison of skeletons of the human body and make comparisons to a wide variety of mammals and birds.
+The comparison of skeletons across species lead to historical insights in evolutionary biology.
+In this project, you will explore the bones of the human body and make comparisons to a wide variety of mammals and birds.